 Home

-Welcome to HealthCare Nepal (HCN), an all-volunteer organization now in its 27th year of helping improve health and education in Nepal, the poorest country in South Asia where 25% of the population lives below the poverty line.
+Welcome to HealthCare Nepal (HCN), an all-volunteer organization now in its 28th year of helping improve health and education in Nepal.

-Thank you to all who are responding to the recent appeal from Drs.
+Thank you to all who are responding to the recent annual appeal from Drs.
 Frederick Basilico and Judith Waligunda.
-Since 1998, your generosity and compassion have helped thousands in Nepal through medical camps, free vision and dental care, chemotherapy for children with cancer, autism services to children and families, earthquake and flood relief, construction of school classrooms, water and sanitation facilities, and much more.
-Your continued support is improving — saving — countless lives.
+Since 1998, your compassion and generosity have helped thousands in Nepal through medical camps, free dental and vision care, neonatal and pediatric intensive care, chemotherapy for children with cancer, autism services, support for children with deafblindness, construction of school classrooms, and much more.
+Your continued support is improving — saving — lives.
 Thank you!

-A Brief Review of Our Activities in 2024
+A Brief Look At Some Of Our Activities

 Dental Camps